ngafar/flickrGroups-dl/readme.md

 ![screenshot](screenshots/demo.png)

-While the name Flickr may harbor feelings of nostalgia, the site is still very much alive.
+While the name Flickr may elicit feelings of nostalgia, the site is still very much alive.
 This project is a command line tool that helps users bulk download images from Flickr groups.

 Why?
-Flickr has a trove of images that have been uploaded of the years, and it's groups have curated these images in fascinating ways.
+Flickr has a trove of images that have been uploaded of the years, and its groups have curated these images in fascinating ways.
 Examples include "subject" based groups (portraits, cats, lighthouses), as well as "technical" groups (photos take with a specific camera, or film stock).

 Using these groups one can easily create their own datasets.